ayedo/jooq-modelator/README.md

         // Possible values are: 'FLYWAY', 'LIQUIBASE'
         migrationEngine = 'FLYWAY' // required, this is an example

-        // The path to the folder containing the migration files migrationsPath = '/var/folders/temp/migrations' // required, this is an example
+        // a list of paths to the folders containing the migration files migrationsPaths = ['/var/folders/temp/migrations'] // required, this is an example

         // DOCKER RELATED CONFIGURATION